Microsoft/azure-docs.cs-cz/articles/cost-management/use-reports.md

 ## <a name="reports-and-reporting-features"></a>Sestavy a funkce generování sestav

-Clouydn patří následující sestavy a funkce generování sestav.
+Cloudyn zahrnuje následující sestavy a funkce generování sestav.

 ### <a name="cost-navigator-report"></a>Sestava nákladů Navigátor